Political Science 6448, Spring 2015

 6. Seminar paper or research design.

 Option 1 is a conventional research paper (17-20 pages) on a topic of interest to you and related to politics and the economy in the broadest sense.
+(The requirements for the topic paragraph and references are the same as the research design assignment below).
 By February 11 at the latest, turn in a paragraph in which you (1) specify the research question, and (2) discuss your plan for finding an answer, including evidence and logic.
 A bibliography and an outline are due on March 18.
 The paper is due on May 11.